Python-Practice-Discord/Project-Template/README.md

 * Run `make initialize_pg`
 * Run `make interactive`

 You now have a local postgres database with fake data, and the production schemas linked to your CLI.

 ## Code Best Practices

+### Editors

+This project provides a .editorconfig file that tells your editor how to treat some files.
+This includes 4 spaces per tab in python files, no whitespace at the end of lines, and using lf as the new line character.

+### Linters and formatters.

-This project uses the black formatter and Flake8 for code
+This project uses the isort, black formatter, and Flake8 to ensure everyone's code follows the same standards and best practices.
+The code standards are enforced on commit time via pre-commit and during pull requests via GitHub actions.

+These tools can be run outside of commit by running `make check` in your terminal.
+Running this can change your files.

+Black will automatically reformat your files, and isort will reorder your imports.
+This should never break your code, just change how it looks.

+Flake8 will check some python best practices and throw error messages if you have any.

+### Static analysis

+Mypy runs a some static analysis on python types to help avoid some common errors.
+Mypy can be run using `make check` or on its own `mypy tests/ src/`.

+## Team

+### Team lead

+### Project Manager

+- Joe Schmoe

+# TODO
+finish docs
+clean up Makefile
+double check editor config
+double check git ignore